proycon/LaMachine/README.md

   as a convenience but carries some inherent risks and is generally not a secure practice.
 It implies a trust relation between you and us, as well as the hoster (github).
 Prudent users are encouraged to download the script, inspect it, and only then execute it.
 We may provide PGP-signed releases in the future.
 * The bootstrap script asks for and requires root privileges for certain installation steps, this will always be asked and the user may confirm.
-The Ansible provisioning scripts also generally required a sudo, this will only be asked once, but the privileges will only be used when needed.
+The Ansible provisioning scripts also generally requires sudo, this will only be asked once per run, and the privileges will only be used when needed.
 * Running either the bootstrap procedure or the subsequent ansible provisioning entirely as root is forbidden for security reasons.
 * The current webserver configuration does not yet enable authentication for any of the webservices, so do *NOT* expose it directly to the internet without setting up authentication yourself.
+If you want authentication, consult the OpenID Connect section below.
 * If you are sure you don't need a webserver/webservices, disable it in the configuration upon first build.
 * The virtual machines tend to come with a preset username and password ``(vagrant:vagrant)``, the lamachine user in Docker containers has the password ``lamachine``, you will need to change this.